 Measurements and Cooking

-Finally, the easiest and most reliable method is for you to measure the fish simply – if it fits inside a frying pan or a skillet, congratulations!
+Finally, the easiest and most reliable method is simply measuring the fish – if it fits inside a frying pan or skillet, congratulations!
 You’ve caught a panfish!

 The Ones In Between

 Before we finalize our analysis, let’s discuss some more controversial fish breeds that may or may not be panfish.

 Are members of the Sunfish family panfish or not?